e-n-f/if-then-else/if-then-else.md

 ![09](https://user-images.githubusercontent.com/1951835/53197039-362d8a00-35ce-11e9-8099-b1597edc5f97.png)

-The first widely used programming language was Fortran, from IBM, and it generalized this paradigm a little bit.
-Instead of checking whether the result of a calculation was negative, its "if" statement checked whether an expression was negative, zero, or positive, and jumped to one of three different locations in the program depending on which it was.
+The first widely used programming language was Fortran, from IBM, and it generalized this idea a little bit.
+Instead of checking whether the result of a calculation was negative, Fortran's "if" statement checked whether an expression was negative, zero, or positive, and jumped to one of three different locations in the program depending on which it was.